Graylog2/documentation/pages/pipelines/pipelines.rst

       rule "anonymize source IPs";
     end

-This code snippet declares a new pipeline with the name ``My new pipeline`` which declares two stages.
+This code snippet declares a new pipeline named ``My new pipeline``, which has two stages.

-Stages are run in the order of their given *priority* and aren't otherwise named.
-Stage priorities can be any integer, even negative ones.
+Stages are ran in the order of their given *priority*, and aren't otherwise named.
+Stage priorities can be any integer, positive or negative, you prefer.
+In our example the first stage has a priority of 1 and the second stage a priority of 2, however -99 and 42 could be used instead.
-This allows flexible ordering to run certain rules before or after others, even without modifying existing pipelines, which can come in handy when dealing with changing data formats.
+Ordering based upon stage priority gives you the ability to run certain rules before or after others, which might exist in other connected pipelines, without modifying those other connected pipelines.
+This is particularly handy when dealing with changing data formats.

-For example, if there was a second pipeline declared, which contained a stage with the priority 0, that would run before either of the ones from the example.
-The order in which stages are declared is irrelevant, they are sorted according to their priority.
+For example, if there was a second pipeline declared with a stage assigned priority 0, that stage's rules would run before either of the ones from the example (priorities 1 and 2, respectively).
+Note that the order in which stages are declared is irrelevant, since they are sorted according to their priority.

-Stages then list the *rule references* they want to be executed as well as declaring whether *any or all* rules' conditions need to be satisfied to continue to evaluate the pipeline.
+Stages then list the *rule references* they want to be executed, as well as whether *any* or *all* of the rules' conditions need to be satisfied to continue running the pipeline.

-In our example, imagine rule *"has firewall fields"* checks for the presence of two message fields: ``src_ip`` and ``dst_ip`` but does not have any actions to run.
-Then for messages that do not have both fields, the condition would be false, and the pipeline would be aborted after stage 1, because the stage requires that *all* rules need to be satisfied.
-Stage 2 would not begin to run in this case. ``match either`` acts as an ``OR`` operator, only requiring a single (or more) rules to match.
-Actions are still being run for all matching rules, even if the pipeline stops after the stage.
+In our example, imagine rule *"has firewall fields"* checks for the presence of message fields ``src_ip`` and ``dst_ip``, but does not have any actions to run.
+For a message without both fields the rule's condition would evaluate to ``false`` and the pipeline would abort after stage 1, as the stage requires *all* rules be satisfied (``match all``).
+With the pipeline aborted, stage 2 would not run.

+``match either`` acts as an ``OR`` operator, only requiring a single rule's condition evaluate to ``true`` in order to continue pipeline processing.
+Note that actions are still ran for all matching rules in the stage, even if it is the final stage in the pipeline.

-Rules are referenced by their names and can thus be shared among many different pipelines.
-The intention is to create building blocks which then make it easier to process the data specific to your organization or use case.
+Rules are referenced by their names, and can therefore be shared among many different pipelines.
+The intention is to enable creation of reusable building blocks, making it easier to process the data specific to your organization or use case.

 Read more about :doc:`rules` in the next section.